filecoin-project/specs/src/systems/filecoin_mining/storage_mining/_index.md

 To enable short PoSt response time, miners are required submit a PoSt when they are elected to mine a block, hence PoSt on election or ElectionPoSt.
 When miners win a block, they need to immediately generate a PoStProof and submit that along with the ElectionProof.
 Both the ElectionProof and PoStProof are checked at Block Validation by `StoragePowerConsenusSubsystem`.
 When a block is included, a special message is added that calls `SubmitElectionPoSt` which will process sector updates in the same way as successful `SubmitSurprisePoSt` do.
 Note that it will be a single PoStProof in a single `SubmitElectionPoSt` message instead of a Commit-then-Prove scheme.

-TODO: ZX/Henri Verify ahead of merge
 # SurprisePoSt

 The chain keeps track of the last time that a miner received and submitted a Challenge (Election or Surprise).
-It randomly samples X miners to surprise at every Epoch.
-For every miner sampled, a `NotifyOfPoStSurpriseChallenge` is issued and sent as an on-chain message to surprised `StorageMinerActor`.
+It randomly challenges a miner to submit a surprisePoSt once per `ProvingPeriod`.
+For every miner challenged, a `NotifyOfPoStSurpriseChallenge` is issued and sent as an on-chain message to surprised `StorageMinerActor`.
 However, if the `StorageMinerActor` is already proving a SurprisePoStChallenge (`IsChallenged` is True) or the `StorageMinerActor` has received a challenge (by Election or Surprise) within the `MIN_CHALLENGE_PERIOD` (`ShouldChallenge` is False), then the PoSt surprise notification will be ignored and return success.

+For more on these components, see {{<sref election-post>}}.
+At a high-level though both are needed for different reasons:
+- By coupling leader election and PoSt, `ElectionPoSt` ensures that miners must do the work to prove their sectors at every round in order to earn block rewards.
+- Small miners may not win on a regular basis however, `SurprisePoSt` thus comes in as a lower-bound to how often miners must PoSt and helps ensure the Power Table does not grow stale for its long-tail of smaller miners.